kiali/openshift-servicemesh-plugin/docs/users-guide.md

 # Workload

 The _Workloads_ view has a tab _Service Mesh_ that provides a lot of mesh-related detail for the selected workload.
-The details are groups into several sub-tabs: Overview, Traffic, Logs, Inbound Metrics, Outbound Metrics, Traces, and Envoy.
+The details are grouped into several sub-tabs: Overview, Traffic, Logs, Inbound Metrics, Outbound Metrics, Traces, and Envoy.

 ![Workload](23-workload.png)